Reaz2020/Prog_1_Dog_PROJECT/README.md

+#Dog Bidder

-A backend console project That has made by using java, To let the user view , sort chosebased on diffrent attribut and finaly adobe dogs.
+An interesting backend console project That is made by using java, To let the user view , sort chosebased on diffrent attribut and finaly adobe dogs.
 Where users are able to add and remove dogs from their list and on their own as owner.
+User can bid and heighes bidder will own the dog.

 Program is runable in any IDE that can run java program with sdk installed.
 For example intelij or Eclips